Farouk1511/project-management-tool/README.md

 *18/09/24*

 - Make home page dynamic - done
-- Add ability to decide what color for new projects - in progress
+- Add ability to decide what color for new projects - done

+*19/09/24*
+- Ability to Create, Read, Update and Delete Project related pages - in progress